owncloud/ocis/changelog/unreleased/fix-accounts-service-initialization.md

 For the `storage-metadata` a retry mechanism was added that retries by default 20 times to fetch the `com.owncloud.storage.metadata` from the service registry every `500` miliseconds.
 If this retry expires the accounts panics, as its dependency on the `storage-metadata` service cannot be resolved.

+We also introduced a client wrapper that acts as middleware between a client and a server.
+For more information on how it works further read [here](https://github.com/sony/gobreaker)

 https://github.com/owncloud/ocis/pull/1696